KireinaHoro/research-plan/main.typ

 specified in various logic domains.
 These properties can be either written by hand or generated from higher-level behavioural models of the final system.
 They can then be checked in an automated fashion with simulation or formal methods.
-We plan to integrate with prior models developed in the group for cache-coherent interconnects to derive properties and employ standard techniques to prove the functional correctness of our custom hardware.
+We plan to integrate with prior models developed in the research group for cache-coherent interconnects to derive properties and employ standard techniques to prove the functional correctness of our custom hardware.

 _Specification synthesis_ is a method to extract behavioural specifications